Our new range Off The Press is the perfect match for food. Here we look at the best food and wine matches for each of...READ MORE

 - Classes are defined by style, varietal, production volume and price

 Red, white, rosé, sparkling and fortified wines are all tasted at the show.
 On a single day a Judge can taste over 140 wines with around 1 minute per wine to taste and score.
 To keep their palates fresh, the judges are allowed to drink still and sparkling water, and are provided apples, crackers, cheese and olives.

 RELATED: 4 Tips to Taste Wine Like a Pro

 Wines are scored using the 100 point system, with consideration to wine weight, structure, mouthfeel and length of palate.
 The wine must show true characteristics of the class being judged in.

 - Trophies are awarded to the best exhibits after a judge-off of the top Gold awards from eligible classes

 - Gold is awarded for exhibits gaining 95 points and over

 - Silver is awarded for exhibits gaining 90-94 points

 - Bronze is awarded for exhibits gaining 85-89 points

-The Sydney Royal Wine Show has partnered with the McWilliam’s Academy of Wine since 2009 to invite members of the trade to the Show each year for a hands-on educational experience.
+The Sydney Royal Wine Show has partnered with the McWilliam’s Academy of Wine from 2009-2017 to invite members of the trade to the Show each year for a hands-on educational experience.
 Participants are given the opportunity to taste and judge Show Exhibits, and are invited to compare their scores to those of the expert judging panel, providing an invaluable experience for wine professionals and aspiring Judges.
-Find out more here.